rz0718/rz0718.github.io/_pages/about.md

 ## Teaching

-I am also passionate about education and currently serve as an Adjunct Faculty at the National University of Singapore, teaching courses in machine learning and data science.
+I am also passionate about teaching and currently delivering courses in machine learning and data science.

 ## Contact